MRHaghighat/3D-Printing-AI-Assistants/README.md

       git clone https://github.com/yourusername/3D-Printing-AI-Assistants.git
       cd 3D-Printing-AI-Assistants

+2. Install the required Python packages:

+      ```bash
+      pip install -r requirements.txt

-2. Set a Prompt for Generating the Story:
+3. Set a Prompt for Generating the Story:
 Open the generate_story.py file and modify the PROMPT variable to set your desired input for generating a story or prompt for your 3D printing project:

      ```python